-The Indian mutiny of 1857 or the first war of Independence began with the revolt of the military soldiers at Meerut but soon became widespread and gave a major threat to the British rule.
-Though this movement was crushed within a year, this was the first movement in which the Indian rulers, the mass and the military collaboratively participated.
-Mangal Pandey, Rani Laxmi Bai, Tatya Tope, Kunwar Singh and Bakht Khan were some of the brave names that fought against the British during this revolt.
+The Indian mutiny of 1857 or the first war for Independence Day began with the revolt of the military soldiers at Meerut but soon became widespread and gave a major threat to British rule.
+Though this movement was crushed within a year, this was the first movement in which the Indian rulers, the mass, and the military collaboratively participated.
+Mangal Pandey, Rani Laxmi Bai, Tatya Tope, Kunwar Singh, and Bakht Khan were some of the brave names that fought against the British during this revolt.

 After the first war of Independence, people became aware of their rights and India saw a series of organized movements after that.
-Many leaders emerged to fight against the social evils prevalent in the society.
-Swami Vivekanand, Ramkrishna Paramhansa, Sri Aurobindo and Rabindra Nath Tagore became examples to the society.
-This was during this time, Lokmanya Tilak gave the slogan, ‘Swaraj is my birth right’ and he was arrested by the British Government.
+Many leaders emerged to fight against the social evils prevalent in society.
+Swami Vivekanand, Ramkrishna Paramhansa, Sri Aurobindo, and Rabindra Nath Tagore became examples to society.
+Was during this time, Lokmanya Tilak gave the slogan, ‘Swaraj is my birthright’ to the British Government.

-India will celebrate its 69th Independence Day this year.
-Let’s celebrate this Independence Day with lot of tri colored goodies.
+India will celebrate its 77th Independence Day this year.
+Let’s celebrate this India’s Independence Day with a lot of tri-colored goodies.
 You can easily find a range of Independence Day gifts on online gift portals like Giftease.

 Wish you all a very Happy Independence Day, 2023.